 Regularly 'smallish' optional activities costing under 20 USD also arise.
-These also will be covered by this spending money.
-Also, some clients like to buy a T-shirt at the end of their safari as a souvenir or with some optional activities.'
+These also will be covered by your spending money.

-Tipping: You may like to consider tips for good service, particularly at some of the main highlights such as after your gorilla trek or game drives in Ngorongoro Crater.
+Tipping: You may like to consider tips for good service, particularly after your gorilla trek.

 If eating out in restaurants, a 10% tip is a good guide to follow.